Final Summit Report-2014

 - Gender needs to be a transversal perspective included in all economic initiatives around development, infrastructure, security, peace, and education

-- Different approaches can be successful, but continuing discrimination and marginalization needs to be addressed from both the top and bottom (i.e. grassroots) and with men included and contributing in the process
+- Different approaches can be successful, but continuing discrimination and marginalization needs to be addressed from both the top and bottom (i.e. grassroots) and with men included and contributing to the process

-- Some key lessons from our work: agency and access = economic benefit; self- confidence emerges from education; information and resources need to be accessible to women and we need to encourage entrepreneurship.
+- Some key lessons from our work: agency and access = economic benefit; self-confidence emerge from education; information and resources need to be accessible to women and we need to encourage entrepreneurship.

 Media, Information and Technology